Get moving! Promote multimodal literacy skills with movement in your storytimes and set little learners up for reading success.

 About Lisa Bintrim

-Lisa Bintrim, PhD, is the editor of LibrarySparks magazine, UpstartBooks, and The Very Ready Reading Program.
-In this role, she focuses on identifying and sharing innovative, engaging programs and resources for school and public libraries.
-Lisa has more than fifteen years of experience in communications and publishing, primarily in the fields of education and child development.
-She holds a doctorate of anthropology and is earning her master’s in library and information science.
+Lisa Bintrim, Ph.D., is the former editor of LibrarySparks magazine, UpstartBooks and The Very Ready Reading Program.
+In this role, she focused on identifying and sharing innovative, engaging programs and resources for school and public libraries.

 Crack the code on what baby babbling really means.
 As babies make these noises, they’re making important progress toward language development: they’re literally finding their voice!
 Learn about the importance of encouraging baby babble and ways your storytime can do just that.